Yoga for Transformation

 I want to help you access the “more” of yoga.
 I want to share the deeper dimensions of yoga practice with you.
 I want to help you build on the benefits you’ve felt after a great class.
 I want to help you understand how to create and harness that benefit—that feeling of ease and clarity—in your everyday moments of life.
 I want to show you how to make yoga a life practice as opposed to a class you attend a few times a week.
 If this sounds appealing, I hope you’ll join me.

-Starting in January of 2018 I’ll be offering my Yoga for Transformation course in Whatcom County (don’t worry if you live far away, I’ll be launching an online version very soon).
+Starting this January I’ll be offering my Yoga for Transformation course at Flow Motion Wellness Sanctuary in Ferndale, WA (don’t worry if you live far away, I’ll be launching an online version very soon).

 This course is right for you if: